 eRealty.com is an online residential real estate brokerage firm that assists buyers and sellers of homes.
 The company was founded in 1998 and is based in Houston, Texas.

-Netrake Corporation, founded in 2000 and based in Plano, Texas, specializes in providing voice and multimedia solutions for various network operators, including wireline, wireless, and cable providers.
-The company develops session border controllers that facilitate secure connectivity and policy management for Voice over IP (VoIP) and video sessions across Internet protocol networks.
-Additionally, Netrake offers security gateways designed to ensure secure real-time communication over Wi-Fi, broadband, and wireless networks, particularly in fixed mobile convergence settings.
-Its products cater to a range of applications, including carrier-to-carrier peering, residential and Internet service providers, as well as business VoIP access services.
-As of 2006, Netrake operates as a subsidiary of AudioCodes, Inc.
+Netrake Corporation specializes in providing voice and multimedia solutions for Internet protocol (IP) networks, serving a range of operators including wireline, wireless, cable, and fixed/mobile entities.
+Founded in 2000 and based in Plano, Texas, the company develops session border controllers that facilitate connectivity, enforce policies, and ensure security for Voice over IP (VoIP) and video sessions across IP networks.
+Additionally, Netrake offers security gateways that enable secure real-time communications over Wi-Fi, broadband, and wireless networks, supporting fixed mobile convergence.
+Its product suite is designed to enhance carrier-to-carrier peering, residential and Internet service provider capabilities, as well as business VoIP access services.
+Netrake operates as a subsidiary of AudioCodes, Inc. since 2006.

 Participate Systems